R1perXNX/SlowScanner/README.md

 # Memory Scanner Library

-The **SlowScanner Library** is a lightweight and flexible memory scanning libary designed to work with custom drivers.
-It allows you to read and write virtual memory without being blocked by anti-cheats.
+The **SlowScanner Library** is a lightweight and flexible memory scanning libary.
+It allows you to read and write virtual memory using Windows API or Kernel drivers to avoid anti-cheat detections.
 It doesn't come with an user interface so you have to create your own or

 ## UI Support